 Integrated Neurology Services

-- Muscle stiffness
+- Muscle stiffness and weakness

-- Balance issues
+- Balance and coordination problems

 - Bowel and/or bladder incontinence

 Many people experience relapse-remitting MS. This means symptoms worsen for a period of days or weeks (relapse), followed by months or years of no symptoms (remission).

 What are the treatment options for multiple sclerosis?

 First, your Integrated Neurology Services provider reviews your medical history and performs a thorough exam.
 They may take tests, such as magnetic resonance imaging (MRI), to help determine the best course of treatment for you.

 Then, they create a custom-tailored treatment plan to manage most, if not all, of your symptoms.
 The team at Integrated Neurology Services offers all treatment options for MS, including disease-modifying therapies to reduce the frequency and severity of relapses in relapse-remitting MS.